BeamMP/BeamMP-Server/README.md

 * HDD: 10 MiB + Mods/Plugins
 * Bandwidth: 5-10 Mb/s upload

+## Contributing

+To contribute, look at the active [issues](https://github.com/BeamMP/BeamMP-Server/issues) and at the [trello](https://trello.com/b/Kw75j3zZ/beamngdrive-multiplayer).
+Any issues that don't have anyone assigned and any trello cards that aren't assigned or in the "In-Progress" section are good tasks to take on.

+Fork this repository, make a new branch for your feature, implement your feature or fix, and then create a pull-request here.
+Even incomplete features and fixes can be pull-requested.

+If you need support with understanding the codebase, please write us in the discord.
+You'll need to be proficient in modern C++.

 ## About Building from Source

 We only allow building unmodified (original) source code. `master` is considered **unstable** and we will not provide technical support if such a build doesn't work, so always build from a tag.
 You can checkout a tag with `git checkout tags/TAGNAME`, where `TAGNAME` is the tag, for example `v1.20`.